okfn/licenses/README.md

 bin/ # scripts
 </pre>

-Note: grups and jsonp versions are generated as part of the build and deploy process for the service.
+Note: groups and jsonp versions are generated as part of the build and deploy process for the service.

 ## Build and Deployment